-The ADC module has 15 channels that are shared with I/O ports B and D and one channel with an input-only port bit on port D. Refer to 29.7 ADC Characteristics for voltages referenced below.
+The ADC module has 15 channels that are shared with I/O ports B and D and one channel with an input-only port bit on port D. Refer to 29.6 ADC Characteristics for voltages referenced in the following subsections.